undefinedlab/siphon_eth/packages/fhe/README.md

 # Syphon FHE AutoTrader Server

-This is the off-chain, Rust-based FHE (Fully Homomorphic Encryption) server for the Syphon Money protocol.
+This is the off-chain, Rust-based FHE (Fully Homomorphic Encryption) server for the Siphon Money protocol.
 It acts as a specialized co-processor responsible for privately evaluating user-defined trading strategies against live market data.

-This server is designed to work in tandem with a primary orchestrator backend (e.g., the Python server), which handles user requests, manages the order book, Fetches Price and triggers on-chain execution.
+This server is designed to work in tandem with a primary trade executor backend (e.g., the Python server), which handles user requests, manages the order book, Fetches Price and triggers on-chain execution.

 ## Features